ITHIM/ICT/README.md

 *	equity (uptake rate of cycling by women, elderly or ethnic minorities)

 The impact on mortality risk of increasing activity is estimated based on this study <a href="http://www.thelancet.com/journals/lancet/article/PIIS0140-6736%2811%2960749-6/abstract" target="_blank">here</a>.

+## License

+ICT is licensed under AGPL V3, see LICENSE for more information.